tutu-ru-mobile/gradle-plugin-github-token/README.md

 1. Use task ```./gradlew createToken``` to request GitHub token.
 2. Task will print ```http://localhost:55555```.
 Navigate to this url in your browser.
-3. Request and approve GitHub token in browser.
+3. Approve GitHub token request in browser.
-4. Done, your token saved to future usage.
+4. Done, your token saved for future usage.
 (Also you may optionally encrypt token)
 5. You may use token in gradle scripts with function ```gitHubToken.getToken(project)```

 ## Usage in build.gradle.kts (Kotlin-DSL)